tocttou/tocttou.github.io/_posts/2018-05-10-game-of-thrones-visualization.md

 ### 2

-Jon Snow is the link between the Starks and the Lannisters (brown and green here).
+Jon Snow is the link between the Starks and the Targaryens (brown and green here).

 ![jonsnow](https://i.imgur.com/liyFpsJ.png)